KiaMorelos/Backend-NovelCharacterWritingApp/readme.md

 # The API / Backend for WritSandbox - AKA my Character/Novel Writing APP

-- This API is now deployed on heroku at and is best interacted with via something like Insomnia.
+- This API is now deployed on Heroku and is best interacted with via something like Insomnia.

 - The Front End Repo for this project can be found here: https://github.com/KiaMorelos/Captsone2_NovelCharacterWritingApp and is currently being tested but will be deployed soon.